UCLL-CNE/les-5-ci-cd/README.md

 The application does not use docker anymore.
 The backend and database functionality all run in the cloud via Azure Functions and Cosmos DB.
 All that's needed now is to run the frontend.

 In the `.vscode` folder there is a configuration for the *live server* extension to start up the frontend.

+## CI/CD

+Workflows have been added to automatically deploy the `Azure Functions` and `Azure Blob Storage static site` on push.
+You can take a look at them in the `.github` folder.

 ## Architecture